It turns out that it is possible to be so busy launching your novel to forget to tell people you’re launching your novel… so… guess what!

-Available formats: MOBI/Kindle Unlimited (Amazon exclusive until July 1), paperback, hardcover, and large print/dyslexia-friendly paperback.
+Available formats: MOBI/Kindle Unlimited (Amazon exclusive), paperback, hardcover, and large print/dyslexia-friendly paperback.
 The regular paperback is also available on non-Amazon stores – here’s the full list of links (including country-specific links).

 The super deluxe boxed set sold out before I even really announced it, which was a RIDE, let me tell ye.
 Now the ride is being very slow in the hands of DHL, but that’s another story… The deluxe and signed editions are available here on Etsy.
 So are the postcards, bookmarks, and some more cute swag will be added in the coming days.
 I’ve got posters as well, but sending them would cost 5x more than the poster itself, unless I fold it and post as letter – what do you think – would you want to buy a folded poster instead of a rolled one?

 The audiobook is coming soon – this is as precise as I can be right now.
 I’ve got the voice training, I’m also training switching between accents (it’s going to be a total mish-mash), I’ve got studio equipment and software.
 The one thing I don’t have is silence – this is also why the video newsletter had to be postponed, as I’ve spent 12 hours today listening to walls being torn down next door.
 This is also

 a convenient excuse the reason why the soundtrack is “coming soon”.